statamic/v2-docs/content/collections/tags/assets.md

     name: last_modified_instance
     type: string
     description: "The time the file was last modified, as a `Carbon` instance."
+  -
+    name: width
+    type: integer
+    description: The width in pixels, if it's an image.
+  -
+    name: height
+    type: integer
+    description: The height in pixels, if it's an image.
 ---
 ## Usage {#usage}